In 2023, The Wilmot Community Association will celebrate its 60th anniversary.

-All visitors to the Red Barn are encouraged to wear a mask and social distance because we are in an area of high transmission.
+All visitors to the Red Barn are encouraged to wear a mask and social distance.

 Masks are available at the Red Barn.

 Thank you for your cooperation.